adelac302/adelac302/README.md

 #### Python Fanboy
 Programming skills are incredibly important in today's world, even for graduates of the National University of Engineering, particularly in the School of Mines.

-Skills: Python / SQL /MINESIGHT
+Skills: Python / SQL /SOFTWARE MINING

 - 🔭 I’m currently working on Minning
 - 🌱 I’m currently learning Python-SQL